 Unearned revenue arises when resources are received by the League before it has a legal claim to them.
 In subsequent periods, when both revenue recognition criteria are met, or when the government has a legal claim to the resources, revenue is recognized.
-The League does not have unearned revenue.
+The League has unearned revenue related to contributions received that are related to subsequent year expenditures.